Bud Brothers Series (TV series): Book 2: My Gulay, Wow Betchay

 (Is originally published as "My Golly, Wow Betsey", but due to certain copyrights they translated the title into Filipino and renamed character "Betsey" into its Filipino form, "Betchay").

 Elizabeth 'Betsey' or 'Betchay' Panganiban (Mariel Rodriguez) works as an assistant to famous model Alyssa, (Niña Jose) who one day comes to Betchay's house pleading for help.
 Alyssa thinks her boyfriend, Wayne, (Rafael Rosell) is cheating on her.
 So, she asks Betchay to "spy" on him by signing up as secretary at the Bud Brothers Farm.
 She later accepts this offer.
 She sees Wayne but fails the first time to meet him because she tripped in front of him.

 As the story continues, in the office of Wayne, Betchay thought that he had left so she continued her mission to find signs of Wayne cheating on his girlfriend.
 But, when she hears Wayne coming, she goes through the nearby window, hoping to escape, not noticing the hibiscus underneath.
 She crushes and destroys them accidentally.
 The hibiscus was important to Wayne, because they were to be shown to marketers soon and it also symbolized his dead daughter Cathy (which Betchay does not know about).
 When Wayne finds out, he gets furious and asks who did it.
 Betchay feels guilty and asks for Carlo's help.
 He says that she has to tell him, looking 'good and fresh'.
 That night, Wayne found out that his mom returned to the Philippines, accompanied by Alyssa.
 It is revealed that Alyssa is NOT Wayne's girlfriend and that she is just a stalker.
 Wayne accidentally tells his mom that he already has a wife, therefore, his mom wants to meet her.
 He needs to find a "wife" fast.

 The next day, when Betchay apologizes, he forgives her, but there's a condition.
 Betchay has to be the "wife" of Wayne until his mom leaves.
 In which Betchay agrees, and so she moves in with Wayne.
 Their relationship develops slowly.. as their days in the house together adds up, they find themselves confused of their feelings towards each other.
 It is revealed later that Wayne's mom knew that Betchay and Wayne are not really husband and wife, but she still accepts the two of them.
-Betchay is disturbed with Cathy, the girl she believe to be the love of Wayne's life, because she saw flowers with her name on it.
+Betchay is disturbed with Catherine or Cathy, the girl she believed to be the love of Wayne's life, because she saw flowers with her name on it.
 Betchay becomes jealous.
-It is later revealed that Cathy wasn't Wayne's girlfriend but his late daughter, who died because she was running after him when he left his stubborn wife, Gemma.
+It is later revealed that Cathy wasn't Wayne's girlfriend but his late daughter, who died because she was running after him when he left his stubborn first wife, Gemma.
 He told that story to Betchay after he told her to marry him, and at the end Betchay & Wayne are together and got married.